Project Details

 Bassetti ArchitectsAddition and modernization featuring mass timber

-Perched atop Beacon Hill, The Van Asselt School experienced a remarkable transformation — one that bridges the past with the future through the innovative use of mass timber.
-Designed by Bassetti Architects, this project seamlessly integrates a new classroom wing and gymnasium with the renovation of a historic 1909 schoolhouse.
+Perched atop Beacon Hill, Van Asselt School experienced a remarkable transformation — one that bridges the past with the future through the innovative use of mass timber.
+This project seamlessly integrates a new classroom wing and gymnasium with the renovation of a historic 1909 schoolhouse.
 The facility serves as a swing school for Seattle Public Schools, accommodating students from across the district while their home schools are rebuilt.
-The project is one of the first schools in Seattle to utilize mass timber building elements such as cross-laminated timber (CLT).
+Van Asselt is one of the first schools in Seattle to utilize mass timber building elements such as cross-laminated timber (CLT).

 Van Asselt’s expansion is built for flexibility, sustainability and longevity.
 At the heart of the project is the new classroom wing, a showcase of modern mass timber construction.
 Exposed glulam beams and CLT decking create a warm and inviting learning environment while enhancing air quality and acoustics throughout.
-To maintain clean and seamless structural connections, the project utilizes concealed ‘Ricon’ fasteners, while tight-fit pins secure the base of the glulam columns, ensuring both durability and aesthetic appeal.
-Beyond the classroom wing, the expansion includes a new gymnasium, constructed with a steel frame to support its large-span structure, and extensive renovations to the 1950s-era portion of the campus.
+Beyond the classroom wing, the expansion includes a new gymnasium and extensive renovations to the 1950s-era portion of the campus.

 Project Highlights: